All Products

 enable_content_md5

-Specifies whether to set CONTENT_MD5 for upload operations.
-By default, Content-MD5 is not set.
-If you want to set Content-MD5, add the -oenable_content_md5 option.
+Specifies whether to set CONTENT_MD5 during an upload operation.
+By default, this is not set.
+To set Content-MD5, add the -oenable_content_md5 option.

 ram_role

-Uses the RAM role to access OSS.
-When you access OSS by using the RAM role, the AccessKey ID and AccessKey secret in the AccessKey pair file are ignored.
+Uses a RAM role to access OSS.
+When you use this method to access OSS, the AccessKey ID and AccessKey secret in the key file are ignored.

 listobjectsv2

-When versioning is enabled for a bucket, we recommend that you use the -olistobjectsv2 option to list objects.
+If versioning is enabled for the bucket, use the -olistobjectsv2 option to list files.

 notsup_compat_dir

-Disables support for other directory types.
-By default, ossfs identifies dir/, dir, and dir_$folder$ as directories.
+Restricts incompatible directory types.
+By default, ossfs recognizes dir/, dir, and dir_$folder$ as directories.

-If you want to restrict ossfs to identify only dir/ as a directory to reduce the interaction requests between ossfs and the server, you need to use the -onotsup_compat_dir option.
+If you want to restrict ossfs to recognize only dir/ as a directory to reduce interactions between ossfs and the server, use the -onotsup_compat_dir option.

 direct_read

-By default, ossfs uses the disk storage capacity to store temporary data uploaded or downloaded.
-You can specify this option to directly read data from OSS instead of the local disk.
-By default, this option is not set.
-You can use -odirect_read to enable the direct read mode.
+By default, ossfs uses disk space to save temporary data for uploads or downloads.
+You can set this option to read data directly from OSS without using local disk space.
+This option is not set by default.
+You can use -odirect_read to enable direct read mode.

 Note